petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 - A simple migration application process reads existing user accounts from the old identity provider, in this case, for the Contoso Preferred Customer Accounts the "identity provider" is really a custom membership store in Contoso's in Azure SQL Database that the customer web application was connected to.

 - For each of these custom account records, the migration application creates corresponding user accounts in your Azure AD B2C directory by using MS Graph, but does not set passwords.
-Each migrated account gets a custom extention attribute which is a boolean migration flag set to TRUE, signifying that this account must complete migration.
+Each migrated account gets a custom extension attribute which is a boolean migration flag set to TRUE, signifying that this account must complete migration.

 **State 2: Set credentials**